 Refer to the list mentioned above and make sure to avoid all the foods that cause flatulence.
 Eliminate them one by one.
 This would ensure that your body is getting all the required nutrients.

-Drink at least 2-3 liters of water in a day.
+- Drink at least 2-3 litres of water in a day.
 Water helps in converting the gas toxins into liquid toxins, and this gets eliminated with urine or sweat.
-You can also add a drop of peppermint extract in the water you drink to eliminate the foul odor from flatus.
+You can also add a drop of peppermint extract in the water you drink to eliminate the foul odour from flatus.

 Follow these to keep excessive flatulence at bay.